Euramsia/personal-website/content/post/igem/index.md

   caption: Bacteria-bacteriophage-solution, concentrated from 6 litres of solution
 - album: igem
   image: 6centrifuge.jpg
-  caption: Harvesting the bacteriophages with an ultracentrifuge (100000 rpm) to put them on the
+  caption: Harvesting the bacteriophages with an ultracentrifuge (100000 rpm) to put them on the Biosensor

 authors:
 - admin